pfunks/TCTest/test_faq.md

 ## Can I create a Steem account without an email and phone number?

 The only way to have an account created via Steemit.com is to supply your email and phone number.
-Steem is an open and permissionless blockchain network however, therefore there are other ways to create a Steem account.
+Because Steem is an open and permissionless network, there are other ways to create a Steem account.
 Any Steem account can be used on Steemit.com

 ## What are other ways to create an account on the blockchain besides using Steemit.com?